Lloyds Bank Foundation for England & Wales

 Overview

 Lloyds Bank Foundation for England & Wales (Charity No. 327114) is an independent charitable foundation established in 1986 and funded by Lloyds Banking Group.
-The Foundation receives 0.5% of the Group's pre-tax profits and made its largest annual donation since 2013 in 2024 at £35.2 million.
+The Foundation receives 0.5% of the Group's pre-tax profits.
+In 2024, Lloyds Banking Group made its largest annual donation since 2013 of £35.2 million, split between the Lloyds Bank Foundation for England and Wales, the Bank of Scotland Foundation, the Halifax Foundation for Northern Ireland and the Lloyds Bank Foundation for the Channel Islands.
 Their mission is to partner with small and local charities working with people facing complex issues and barriers, providing unrestricted funding and development support.
 Since 2014, Lloyds Banking Group has donated £243 million to its charitable foundations, with over £131 million provided since 2020.
-The Foundation focuses on charities with annual incomes between £25,000-£500,000 and has supported over 2,400 charities through grant-making and colleague matched giving in 2023.
+The Foundation focuses on charities with annual incomes between £25,000-£500,000 and supported over 2,400 charities through grant-making and colleague matched giving in 2023.

 Funding Priorities

-• Local Collaborations Programme: £100,000 over two years for partnerships seeking local/regional change
+• Local Collaborations Programme: Up to £100,000 over two years for partnerships seeking local/regional change, with potential extension of one year and additional £50,000

-• Disability Financial Inclusion Programme: £75,000 over three years for charities led by and working with Deaf and Disabled people
+• Deaf and Disabled People's Organisations Programme: £75,000 over three years (£25,000 annually) for charities led by and working with Deaf and Disabled people.
+Approximately 41 grants per round.

 Priority Areas